AnnaEven/Most-Streamed-Spotify-Songs-2024/README.md

 -Techniques for optimizing SQL queries to improve performance.
 -Examples of indexing and query optimization.

+**Key visualizations included in this project are:**

+Pie Chart: Distribution of streams across different platforms.
+Tree Map: Hierarchical representation of streaming data.
+Bar Chart: Total streams per platform.
+Waffle Chart: Top 15 songs combined from all platforms.
+Bubble Chart: Top 10 albums with the most songs, showing total Spotify streams and number of songs per album.

 Feel free to explore the repository and check out the individual projects for detailed examples of my SQL work.